[This article is part of the “Foraging Resources” series]

-I have collected a good number of wild food and foraging books over the years.
-They helped me to attain a broad knowledge of the edible species of plants and fungi available in the UK, Ireland and the rest of Europe.
+Over the years, I’ve built up a collection of foraging and wild food books that have helped me gain a broad knowledge of edible species in the UK, Ireland, and the rest of Europe.

-I’ve returned to these books over and over again because there is always something new to learn; plants to discover, facts to check and research to be done.
+I find myself returning to these books time and again, always discovering something new – whether it’s new plants to forage, facts to check, or research to be done.

 List of recommended general foraging books

 River Cottage Handbook no7 Hedgerow – by John Wright

 The Hedgerow foraging book is an entertaining and informative read that provides a comprehensive guide to foraging in the wild.
 Written by River Cottage’s foraging expert John Wright, this book is a delightful read, filled with engaging stories and fascinating facts.

 Wright starts with the basics of foraging, including important topics such as conservation, safety, and the law.
 He also provides information on the equipment that you may need to bring along on your foraging expeditions.

 The book is then divided into chapters based on the different types of wild edible plants that you are likely to find in hedgerows.
 Each chapter includes a photograph of the plant species, as well as information on distribution, habitat, season, and culinary uses.

 In addition to the plant profiles, there are also chapters dedicated to poisonous lookalikes and simple, delicious recipes that use wild ingredients.